 Yet to get a mention in Mr House’s incoherent ramblings is “Wales” – Cardiff’s only distinguishing identity and its sole hope for a prosperous and purposeful future.
 This fits well with the council’s endless “capital city” drum-beat, in which wild claims about being “capital” of this, that and the other (shopping, sport, culture, events, etc, etc) never include the one thing that Cardiff actually is the capital of: the taboo W-word.
 The LibDems, hardly any of whom are Welsh let alone Cardiffian, see Wales as little more than a region of England; we can be sure anyone appointed by them will share their Brit values.

 Mind you, Jon House does have a skill which may be of use to the city.
 Joining the constabulary at age 22 (he obviously didn’t do youthful rebellion), he climbed the ranks to become a specialist in hostage negotiations.
-This could come in handy when trying to extract a slip road and a couple of shrubs out of Tesco when next they hold a Cardiff neighbourhood to ransom.
+This could come in handy when trying to extract a slip road and a couple of shrubs out of the next developer holding a Cardiff neighbourhood to ransom.